awsdocs/aws-cdk-guide/v2/bootstrapping.md

 ## What is bootstrapping?<a name="bootstrapping-what"></a>

 Bootstrapping prepares your AWS environment by provisioning specific AWS resources in your environment that are used by the AWS CDK\.
-This includes the following:
+These resources are commonly referred to as your *bootstrap resources*\.
+They include the following:
 + **Amazon Simple Storage Service \(Amazon S3\) bucket** – Used to store your CDK project files, such as AWS Lambda function code and assets\.
 + **Amazon Elastic Container Registry \(Amazon ECR\) repository** – Used primarily to store Docker images\.
 + **AWS Identity and Access Management \(IAM\) roles** – Configured to grant permissions needed by the AWS CDK to perform deployments\.
 For more information about the IAM roles created during bootstrapping, see [IAM roles created during bootstrapping](bootstrapping-env.md#bootstrapping-env-roles)\.